 Less than three hours’ drive north-west of Cooktown, Rinyirru (Lakefield) is Queensland’s Kakadu, vast and untamed with fish-filled rivers, lily-covered billabongs, expanses of golden savannah studded with towering termite mounds, patches of rainforest and stands of rare corypha palms.
-If you are here late in the dry season (October and November) you’ll be treated to the extraordinary sight of thousands of birds gathering at the shrinking waterholes.
+If you are here in spring you’ll be treated to the extraordinary sight of thousands of birds gathering at the shrinking waterholes.
 It’s also rich in European history – Old Laura Homestead, in the southern section of the park, was once one of the grandest structures on the Cape.
 You can wander around the atmospheric timber and iron buildings from 1892.
 The shady campground at Kalpowar Crossing is a great spot to meet other travellers, or if you prefer remote bush camping head to Hann Crossing where there are 19 campsites strung out along a 10km stretch of the North Kennedy River.
 Don’t forget your fishing rod.

 Kutini-Payamu (Iron Range) National Park (CYPAL)